A Closer Look at North Philadelphia, PA

 North Philadelphia

-The region of North Philadelphia includes communities such as Fishtown, Franklinville, Glenwood, Koreatown, Northern Liberties, Poplar, and more.
-It covers an area of 29,888 acres.
+North Philly covers an area of 29,888 acres.
 North Broad Street travels north and south through its center.
-Other roadways include the Delaware Expressway, Cecil B. Moore Avenue, and Diamond Street.
+Other notable roadways include the Delaware Expressway, Cecil B. Moore Avenue, and Diamond Street.

 Places of Interest

-The area is home to many attractions and places to visit when in the area.
+North Philadelphia is home to many attractions and places to visit when in the area.
 The Edgar Allan Poe National Historic Site, located on North 7th Street, has a rich history.
-The house was constructed around 1840, while William M. Alburger owned it.
-Poe began living in the residence sometime around 1843 with his family.
-It was bought by the Gimbel Foundation in 1960 and converted into a national landmark, and became the National Historic Site in 1978.
+The house was constructed around 1840 when William M. Alburger owned it.
+Poe and his family began living in the residence around 1843.
+In 1960, the Gimbel Foundation purchased the Edgar Allan Poe house and converted it into a national landmark.
+In 1966, it was added to the National Register of Historic Places.
 House tours are available with many photo opportunities along the way, such as the Poe-se with the Raven.

 The Rodin Museum is located on Benjamin Franklin Parkway.
 This museum gives its visitors a chance to view over 150 bronzes, marbles, and plaster collections of Auguste Rodin.
 It has exhibits that include Beaux-Arts architecture and a formal French garden.